Kong/docs.konghq.com/app/_src/mesh/guides/create-a-service-mesh-using-kong-mesh-terraform-and-konnect.md

 No changes.
 Your infrastructure matches the configuration.
 ```

-Buf if you run it after a minute you will see zone system account token recreated and kubernetes secret updated:
+But, if you run it after a minute you will see zone system account token recreated and Kubernetes secret updated:

 ```
   # konnect_system_account_access_token.zone_system_account_token must be replaced